Welcome to the website of the DIABOLO project. We are also on Twitter, follow us at @diaboloprojecte

-The DIABOLO General Assembly, Workpackage meetings and Management Board meetings are planned for 4 to 5 May, Vienna.
+The DIABOLO General Assembly, Workpackage meetings and Management Board meetings were held on 4 & 5 May, Vienna.

 Congratulations to DIABOLO participant Matthias Dees and colleagues on the publication of the paper “Methods for Mapping Forest Disturbance and Degradation from Optical Earth Observation Data: a Review” in Current Forestry Reports (2017) 3:32–45 DOI 10.1007/s40725-017-0047-2